pachyderm/docs/themes/pach-emdash/README.md

 # About this theme

-This theme is called "Pachyderm" and lives in `/themes/pachyderm`.
+This theme is called "pach-emdash" and lives in `/themes/pach-emdash`.

 ---